 “That’s uncomfortable, I think, for people because of the new time that we’re in," she continued.
 "There has been a stereotype when it comes to women that we’ve always just supposed to take the background, and just take care of the foundation, and that we can’t build our own, right?”

-She referenced her former teammate, Angel Reese, who also achieved a milestone by being the inaugural professional athlete to participate in the Victoria's Secret Fashion Show this year.
-While breaking new ground is an honor, it unfortunately still results in facing criticism from detractors.
+She mentioned her former teammate, Angel Reese, who also made history as being the first professional athlete to walk at the Victoria's Secret Fashion Show this year and while it's an honor to break barriers, it still comes at the price of getting backlash from critics.

 “People aren’t ready to embrace that yet,” she said.
 “They’re not even giving us permission to be able to embrace it.
 Like, while Angel has done Victoria’s Secret—and I can’t speak upon her—as I have done PlayBoy, I’m sure she can relate.

-Gondrezick is presently unattached, having formerly played for The Indiana Fever and the Chicago Sky.
+Gondrezick is currently a free agent, and she previously played for the Indiana Fever and Chicago Sky.

 More lifestyle news: